Every month I recap the past, present, and future of my personal journey and the voyage of Value of Simple.

 I Wish Life Was a Big Bowl of Paella

 Last month I went to a paella party at a friend's house and rekindled some friendships with people from high school.
 The food wasn't paleo, but it was a great way to “cheat” and spend time having meaningful conversations.

 The conversations were about the sunny side of life – like my experience at New Media Expo – but also about the challenges that we've faced and continued to face (not to mention the challenge the Vikings had scoring points against the Packers in the playoffs, *sigh*).

 When I speak with new people or those I haven't spoken with in years, it makes me wonder if I'm too transparent now.
 For example, when you tell people you made $0.60 in your business in December – and are on your way to making $1.25 in January (see the sad income stats below) – they tend to react strangely.

 But hey, the way you experience life and communicate your experiences can't always be a big bowl of paella.

 A lot of people are interested in the stats behind Value of Simple.
 I am too because it helps me understand what's working, what's failing, and what I need to emphasize in the future.

 But more than that, being upfront with you and sharing these numbers lets me display some core values of candor, vulnerability, and accountability.
-The more you know about this refuge of simplicity, the more you know whether this community is a place you want to be.
+The more you know about this refuge of simplicity, the more you know whether this community is a place you want to be long-term.